Step 5: Reading Easy Readers Together

 Find a quiet place to read with your child.
 Let your child practice sounding out words that are new.
 Give them a chance to remember the sight words you have worked on together.
 Ask your child to point to the words they read while you hold the book.
 This will help them to focus on one word at a time (it is also a good way to apply touch to the visual and auditory experience of reading).

-Hint: At first your child may only get through one page before they are ready to be done.
+Hint: At first your child may only get through a few pages before they are ready to be done.
 But if you work with them diligently, day by day, they will eventually be able to read more during your time together.